Skip to content

 self.experiment.cache_requests = cache

-self.experiment.export_raw_trace = verbose_output
+self.experiment.export_raw_trace = raw_trace

-self.experiment.export_browsable_trace = verbose_output
+self.experiment.export_browsable_trace = browsable_trace

-self.experiment.export_log = True
+self.experiment.export_log = log

 self.experiment.verbose_snapshots = verbose_snapshots